DanSM-5/mpv-gif-generator/README.md

 What's different from the other versions?
 - It is cross platform (it should work in windows and linux at least).
 - Keybinding is configurable.
-Default is "g" but you can change it to any A-Z key.
+Default is "g" but you can change it to any A-Z key or set all keybinfings manually.
 - Supports local videos as well as all videos supported by `yt-dlp`.
+- Highly configurable.
+No that you need to change much from the defaults but you can.

 ## Dependencies
 - ffmpeg
 - mpv
 - yt-dlp (optional)
+- ffprob (optional, should come along ffmpeg)

 ## Installation